Tragedy, Fate and Nemesis

 When the Persian armies of Darius invaded Greece, they hauled with them, with tremendous effort, a huge piece of exquisite white Parian marble with which, they expected, to erect a trophy, memorializing their victory over the Greeks.
 Defeated on the plains of Marathon by a smaller Greek force, they failed in their quest.

-Abandoned in their retreat, that same block of white marble was taken by the Greeks and hauled thirty miles inland by Persian captives where it was carved into a statue of the Goddess Nemesis by Agorakritos, a pupil of the famous sculptor, Phidias.
+Abandoned in their retreat, that same block of white marble was then taken by the Greeks and hauled thirty miles inland by Persian captives where it was carved into a statue of the Goddess Nemesis by Agorakritos, a pupil of the famous sculptor, Phidias.
 It stood in Greece in the city of Rhamnus, the principal sanctuary of Nemesis.

 Nemesis is the goddess that prescribed both happiness and misery to mortals, and a zealous punisher of "hubris," the disrespectful arrogance of humans who thought their destiny was under their own control.
 (The worship of Nemesis ended in 382 CE when the Byzantine emperor Arcadius ordered that all pagan temples be destroyed).

 The Greeks made that statue to honor the Goddess Nemesis.
-She represented a force of life that was out of their hands, both theirs and those of the Persians.
+She represented that force of life that was out of their hands, both theirs and those of the Persians.
 She represented the inescapable destiny that determined the life of every mortal being.
 To build a statue to Nemesis was to recognize and honor with awe and reverence the Gods, and in this case the idea of tragedy and fate.

 With Tyche, it did not matter who you were or how you acted, she might bless you with good or bad fortune.
-If you ever go to Reno or Las Vegas you can will a whole city dedicated to Tyche.
+If you ever go to Reno or Las Vegas you can witness a whole city dedicated to Tyche.

 Tyche was also called - Automatia, from whom we have the word, 'automatic'.
 This referred to her quality of causing things to happen according to her own will, without regard to man's merit.